-The demolitions, reconnaissance, and land warfare phase is nine weeks in length.
-Physical training continues to become more strenuous as the run distances increase and the minimum passing times are lowered for the runs, swims, and obstacle course.
-Third Phase concentrates on teaching land navigation, small-unit tactics, patrolling techniques, rappelling, infantry tactics, and military explosives.
-The final five weeks of Third Phase are spent on San Clemente Island, where students apply techniques acquired throughout training in a practical environment.
+The demolitions, reconnaissance and land warfare phase lasts nine weeks.
+Physical training continues to become more strenuous as the run distances increase and the minimum passing times are lowered for the runs, swims and obstacle course.
+The Third Phase concentrates on teaching land navigation, small-unit tactics, patrolling techniques, rappelling, infantry tactics and military explosives.
+The final five weeks of Third Phase are spent on San Clemente Island in California, where students apply techniques acquired throughout training in a practical environment.

-BUD/S graduates receive three weeks basic parachute training at the Army Airborne School, Fort Benning, Georgia, prior to reporting to their first Naval Special Warfare Command.
-Navy corpsmen who complete BUD/S and Basic Airborne Training also attend two weeks of Special Operations Technician Training at the Naval Special Warfare Center, Coronado.
-During this course, they participate in an intense course of instruction in diving medicine and medical skills called 18-D (Special Operations Medical Sergeant Course).
-It is a 30-week course where students receive training in burns, gunshot wounds, and trauma.
+BUD/S graduates receive three weeks of basic parachute training at the Army Airborne School at Fort Benning, Georgia, before reporting to their first Naval Special Warfare Command.
+Navy corpsmen who complete BUD/S and Basic Airborne Training also attend two weeks of Special Operations Technician Training at the Naval Special Warfare Center, Coronado, in California.
+During this course, they participate in intense instruction in diving medicine and medical skills called 18-D (Special Operations Medical Sergeant Course).
+It is a 30-week course where students receive training in burns, gunshot wounds and trauma.

-After assignment to a Team and successfully completing a six-month probationary period, qualified personnel are awarded a SEAL Naval Enlisted Classification (NEC) Code and the Naval Special Warfare Insignia.
-New combat swimmers serve the remainder of their first enlistment (2 1/2 -3 years) in either an SDV or SEAL Team.
-Upon reenlistment, members may be ordered to additional training and another SDV or SEAL Command, where they will complete the remainder of a five-year sea tour.
-Advanced courses include SDV training, Diving Supervisor, language training, and NAVSPECWAR communications.
-Shore duty opportunities are available in research and development, instructor duty, and overseas assignments.
-In addition to normal pay allowances, Naval Special Warfare personnel currently receive $175/month dive pay and $l10/month hazardous duty pay.
+After assignment to a team and successfully completing a six-month probationary period, qualified personnel are awarded a SEAL Naval Enlisted Classification (NEC) Code and the Naval Special Warfare insignia.
+New combat swimmers serve the remainder of their first enlistment (2½-3 years) in either an SDV or SEAL team.
+Upon reenlistment, members may be ordered to additional training and another SDV or SEAL command, where they will complete the remainder of a five-year sea tour.
+Advanced courses include SDV training, diving supervisor, language training and NAVSPECWAR communications.
+Shore duty opportunities are available in research and development, instructor duty and overseas assignments.
+Besides normal pay allowances, Naval Special Warfare personnel currently receive $175/month in dive pay and $110/month in hazardous duty pay.

 Physical Fitness Standards